telent/nixwrt/README.nixwrt.md

   uncompressed to
 * the memmap parameter in bootargs should cover the whole rootfs image

-If the output changes to gibberish partway through bootup, this is because the kernel serial driver is running at a different speed to U-Boot, and you need to change it (if using the YunSerialTerminal sketch, by pressing `~1` or something along those lines).
+The output most probably will change to gibberish partway through bootup.
+This is because the kernel serial driver is running at a different speed to U-Boot, and you need to change it (if using the YunSerialTerminal sketch, by pressing `~1` or something along those lines).

+# Troubleshooting

+If it doesn't work, you could try

+* changing `init=/bin/init` to `init=/bin/sh`.
+Sometimes the ersatz
+  edifice of string glommeration that creates the contents of `/etc` goes wrong and generates broken files or empty files or no files.
+  This will give you a root shell on the console with which you can poke around
+* changing `ath79-wdt.from_boot=n` to `ath79-wdt.from_boot=y`: this
+  will cause the board to reboot after 21 seconds, which is handy if it's wedging during the boot process - especially if you're not physically colocated with it.

+# Feedback

+Is welcome.
+I'm subscribed to the nix-devel list and will see messages there.
+I'm @telent_net on Twitter if that suits better, and I occasionally show up as `dan_b` or some variant of that name on
+#nixos IRC.